Facebook Events Scraper — Past the 8-Event Limit avatar

 ─────────────────────────────────────────────

-For comparison, the official apify/facebook-events-scraper charges $13 per 1,000 events on its Free plan ($7 on Business).
-This actor is ~60% cheaper — it undercuts even their Business tier — and goes deeper (past the 8-event cap).
+For comparison, the official apify/facebook-events-scraper charges $13 per 1,000 events on its Free plan and $7 on Business.
+At $4 this actor is 69% cheaper than their Free price and 43% cheaper than their Business price, and it goes deeper (past the 8-event cap).

 Paste any of these into Paste Facebook URLs: